dolmagrg123/AWS_CLI/Document.md

 ### PURPOSE

-The purpose of this worload was to effectively automate the process of deploying an application using the AWS CLI.
+The purpose of this worload was to effectively automate the process of deploying a web application using the AWS CLI, Jenkins and Elastic Beanstalk.
+Once the code was built and test and Jenkins, it was automatically deployed in the deploy stage.

 ### The "STEPS" taken (and why each was necessary/important)

+The steps involved using GitHub which is useful for version control, creating access keys for secure interaction with AWS services.
+Writing resource script ensures that we are not deploying while the system is already over the threshold to avoid system disruption.
+We used Jenkins for continous integration and deployment.
+We used AWS CLI and EB CLI on Jenkins to automate the deploy stage and configuring the environment for deployment.
+We documented each step for future reference and clarity on issues and the entire process.

 1. First Step, add all source code into GitHub Repository